ciroque/the-dagwood/wasm_components/hello_wasm/ARCHITECTURE.md

 # WASM Module Architecture

-This document describes the architectural decisions and design patterns used in the hello_world WASM module implementation.
+This document describes the architectural decisions and design patterns used in the hello_wasm WASM module implementation.

 ## WASM-Specific Concepts